 Regarding the eligibility for the class, comprehensive judge is made by language proficiency, student's record, and ability to carry out research.
 Regarding language proficiency, the results of TOEIC or TOEFL iBT will be taken into account.
 The ability to carry out research is assessed by examining the overseas internship plan submitted.
 Regarding the number of credits, it is decided according to the course content.

 Watch the schedule guide of the briefing session in the university.
-Students are encouraged to take "Academic Literacy in Context 2" and participate in the Language Acquisition Program (Connections Cafe).
+Students are encouraged to take "Academic Literacy in Context 2".
 For questions and consultation, please contact a FUN supervisor at any time

-Overseas Course Program(海外履修科目)
+Overseas Course Program (海外履修科目)